turnerlabs/shipit-api/API_REFERENCE.md

 - description: Boolean, if true then monitoring of this Shipment Environment will be setup.
 - requirement: must be a valid boolean

+enableLoadBalancerAccessLogs
+- type:        String
+- required:    false
+- description: String, the name of the bucket to use for access logs from the load balancer.
+- requirement: Must be a string value

 iamRole
 - type:        String
 - required:    false